7 Best Yamaha Acoustic Guitars (2023) At Every Price

 If you’re looking for a pro level guitar that stands out a bit from the Martin/Taylor/Gibson crowd, it’s hard to go wrong with this Yamaha.
 It’s a premium model, using high end solid woods throughout, and offers one of the best pickup systems on any acoustic on the market.

-As for the soundboard, it was crafted using a solid Engelmann spruce top with a beautiful vintage tint, and the back and sides were made from solid rosewood.
-It had a 5 ply rosewood and mahogany neck, which felt great in the hand, and was comfortable and responsive.
+The soundboard was crafted using a solid Engelmann spruce top with a beautiful vintage tint, and the back and sides were made from solid rosewood.
+It had a 5-ply rosewood and mahogany neck, which felt great in the hand and was comfortable and responsive.
 Continuing the trend of premium wood choices, it was fitted with a stunning ebony fretboard.

 Comfort and playability were also fantastic.
-The action out of the box was about as good as it gets, too, with no need for adjustment or setup on our part, and tuning stability was fantastic.
+The action out of the box was about as good as it gets.
+There was no need for adjustment or setup on our part and tuning stability was fantastic.

 It featured built-in chorus and reverb effects that didn’t even require amplification for use.
 The System 70 pickup system did a great job of amplifying the natural character of the guitar when it was time to plug in, and didn’t color or cloud the tones.